Hermann Fol: Life and work

-After studying medicine and zoology with Ernst Haeckel (1834–1919) at the University of Jena where he was a pupil of François Jules Pictet de la Rive (1809–1872) and René-Édouard Claparède (1832-1871), he accompanied Haeckel on a prolonged scientific journey (1866 and 1867) around the coasts of West Africa and of the Canary Islands.
+Fol was born in a wealthy banking family in Geneva then living at St. Mandé, near Paris where his father Etienne-Joseph worked.
+His mother died when he was six years old and he went to secondary school in Geneva where he was influenced by Edouard Claparède and François Jules Pictet de la Rive (1809–1872).
+He then went to study medicine in University of Jena and Berlin where he was a student of Johannes Müller and Ernst Haeckel.
+He was chosen by Haeckel to join an expedition to the canary Islands in 1866 along with Nikolai Miklucho and Richard Greeff.
+Haeckel found Fol arrogant and returned to Europe leaving the students.
 On his return to Europe he undertook medical studies in Heidelberg and completed them by obtaining his diploma in 1869 in Zurich and Berlin.
+He passed his exams in 1869 with a thesis on the evolutionary history of ctenophores which was dedicated to Carl Gegenbauer.
 In 1871 he studied planktonic fauna in Villefranche-sur-Mer on the recommendation of Carl Vogt (1817–1895).
 In 1876, he observed the penetration of a spermatozoon into an egg becoming thus a pioneer of the microscopic studies of fertilisation and cellular division.
 Oscar Hertwig also observed this in the same year.